China’s Luckin Coffee raises up to $651M in upsized US IPO – TechCrunch

 Another week, another cash-burning tech IPO in the U.S. Following on from Uber’s high-profile listing, ambitious Chinese startup Luckin Coffee has raised up to $650.8 million on the Nasdaq after it priced its shares at $17.

 Despite concern at its high losses and little chance of near-term profitability, Luckin seems to have been greeted positively by investors.
-The company priced its shares at the top of its $15-$17 range and it upsized the share offering to 33 million, that’s three million more than previously planned.
-That gives Luckin an initial net raise of $571.2 million, although that could increase to $650.8 million if underwriters take up the full additional allocation of 4.95 million ‘greenshoe’ shares that are on offer.
+The company priced its shares at the top of its $15-$17 range and it upsized the share offering to 33 million, three million more than previously planned.
+That gives Luckin an initial net raise of $571.2 million, although that could increase to $650.8 million if underwriters take up the full additional allocation of 4.95 million “greenshoe” shares that are on offer.

-The company will list on Friday under the ticker ‘LK.’
+The company will list on Friday under the ticker “LK.”

-Luckin filed to go public last month, just weeks after it closed a $150 million Series B+ funding round led by New York private equity firm Blackrock, which interestingly holds a 6.58 percent stake in Starbucks.
+Luckin filed to go public last month, just weeks after it closed a $150 million Series B+ funding round led by New York private equity firm Blackrock, which interestingly holds a 6.58% stake in Starbucks.
 The deal valued Luckin at $2.9 billion and it took the three-year-old company to $550 million raised from investors to date.

 The company has burned through incredible amounts of cash as it tries to quickly build a brand that competes with Starbucks, and the presence that the U.S. firm has built over the last 20 years in China.
 Through aggressive promotions and coupons, the company posted a $475 million loss in 2018, its only full year of business to date, with $125 million in revenue.
 For the first quarter of 2019, it carded an $85 million loss with total sales of $71 million.

-We recently went in-depth on the business, which you can read here with a subscription to our Extra Crunch service, but we’ve long covered the startup’s ‘money is no object’ approach to building a digital rival to Starbucks in China.
+We recently went in-depth on the business, which you can read here with a subscription to our Extra Crunch service, but we’ve long covered the startup’s “money is no object” approach to building a digital rival to Starbucks in China.